Hi! As I mentioned earlier, I decided to recall some fundamental knowledge.

 f) Go to

-c until the data is sorted.
+c until the data is sorted

-Shellsort is an improved version of the insertion sort.
+shellsort algorithm is an improved version of the insertion sort.

 a) Initialize the value of

-c) Sort these sublists using insertion sort.
+c) Sort these sublists using the insertion sort algorithm

-d) Repeat until complete list is sorted.
+d) Repeat until the complete list is sorted

-In the worst case: .
+In the worst case:

-In the best case: .
+In the best case:

 Mergesort is one of the

-divide-and-conquer algorithms which is built on recursion.
+divide-and-conquer algorithms which is built on top of recursion.

-Conceptually, a merge sort works as follows:
+Conceptually, the merge sort works as follows:

-n sublists, each containing 1 element (a list of 1 element is considered sorted).
+n sublists, each containing 1 element (a list of 1 element is considered as a sorted one).

-The time complexity of the algorithm in the worst case is .
+The time complexity of the algorithm in the worst case is

-The steps of algorithm are:
+The steps of the algorithm are:

-a) Pick an element, called a
+a) Pick an element (

-pivot, from the array.
+pivot) from the initial array.

-pivot come before the
+pivot will be placed before the

 After this partitioning, the

 pivot is in its final position.
 This is called the

-c) Recursively apply the above steps to the sub-array of elements with smaller values and separately to the sub-array of elements with greater values.
+c) Recursively apply the above steps to the sub-array of elements with smaller values and to the sub-array of elements with greater values.